jgarcia-r7/extraMetaPy/README.md

-# extraMetaPy
+# extraMetaPy 2.0
-The Python3 powered google dorking and metadata extraction tool.
+The Python3 powered google dorker and metadata extractor.
+Use Google Dorks against a target domain to scrape URLs containing common filetypes.
+Download files from scraped URLs.
+Extract metadata from files into a pretty JSON output file and formatted CSV file.

+### NOTE: REQUIRES EXIFTOOL INSTALLED (apt install libimage-exiftool-perl)

 ### About
 extraMetaPy has two main modes: Google Dork mode or URL list mode.
 Google Dork mode: Designated by setting the `-d (--domain)` argument to a valid domain name.
-- In this mode, extraMetaPy will use Google Dorks to scan a domain for common file types, it will then scrape them into a file called 'urls.txt', then it will proceed to download all of the files, unless `-nd y (--nodownload y)` is set, finally, it will extract all of the metadata from the files into an output file.
+- In this mode, extraMetaPy will use Google Dorks to scan a domain for common file types, it will then scrape them into a file called 'urls.txt', then it will proceed to download all of the files, unless `-nd (--nodownload)` is set, finally, it will extract all of the metadata from the files into an output file.

 URL list mode: Designated by setting the `-u (--urllist)` argument to a valid list of URLs.
 - In this mode, extraMetaPy will read an existing list of URLs, skipping Google Dorks as a result, then proceed with the standard process of downloading the files and extracting their metadata.